 We invite you to explore these informative white papers to learn more about the challenging issues facing the retail industry.
-Drawn from years of hands-on retail and technology experience, RPE staff experts share their perspective to assist retailers in improving business performance for a total IT solution.
+Drawn from years of hands-on retail and technology experience, RPE functional and technical experts share their perspective to assist retailers in improving business in today’s omnichannel world.

 These 10 questions can quickly determine the state of your software and vendors.
 If you answer “no” to six or more questions, it may be time to look at a modern software solution from a trusted vendor to provide accurate, real time information across all channels.

 What do all retailers have in common?
 They strive to provide the right product at the right time to the right location.
 The most difficult challenge retail software vendors face is how to provide an all-inclusive out-of-the-box solution that satisfies the unique requirements for a wide spectrum of retail organizations.
 The challenge is even greater for the retailer.
 The day of the custom merchandise system is gone.
 This raises the primary question every retail IT executive faces when making package selection decisions.
 Do I change my business processes to fit the software solution or change the software solution to fit my business processes?

 Planning & Allocation vs. Replenishment: When is Each the Best Strategy?

 Assortment optimization, pricing decisions and promotional activity fall flat if the product is not on the shelf for the consumer to purchase.
 Out of stocks, overstocks and markdowns drive down already strained profit margins.
 How can the millions of item/store combinations be managed centrally to enable store teams to focus on the customer?
 Replenishment is a process that maximizes sales while minimizing inventory expense.
 It also frees time enabling your team to focus on the ultimate profit driver, the customer.

 Replenishment: What is it exactly and why is it important?